photoprism/photoprism/README.md

 [![Community Chat](https://img.shields.io/badge/chat-on%20gitter-4aa087.svg)][chat]
 [![Twitter](https://img.shields.io/badge/follow-@browseyourlife-00acee.svg)][twitter]

-PhotoPrism® is a privately hosted app for browsing, organizing and sharing your personal photo collection.
+PhotoPrism® is a privately hosted app for browsing, organizing, and sharing your photo collection.
-It makes use of the latest technologies to automatically tag and find pictures without getting in your way.
+It makes use of the latest technologies to tag and find pictures automatically without getting in your way.
 Say goodbye to solutions that force you to upload your visual memories to the cloud!

 ![](https://dl.photoprism.org/assets/img/preview.jpg)